kuzzleio/sdk-javascript/doc/7/controllers/auth/check-rights/index.md

 <SinceBadge version="Kuzzle 2.8.0"/>
 <SinceBadge version="auto-version"/>

-Checks if the provided API request can be executed by a user.
+Checks if the provided API request can be executed by the current logged user.

 ---